NTIA/sigmf-ns-scos/README.md

 #### 4.1.1 SensorDefinition Object
 Sensor definition follows a simplified hardware model comprised of the following elements: Antenna, Preselector, Receiver, and Host Controller.
 The antenna converts electromagnetic energy to a voltage.
 The preselector can provide local calibration signals, RF filtering to protect from strong out-of-band signals, and low-noise amplification to improve sensitivity.
 The receiver (e.g., software defined radio) provides tuning, downcoversion, sampling, and digital signal processing.
 Sensor implementations are not required to have each component, but metadata SHOULD specify the presence, model numbers, and operational parameters associated with each.

-The `SensorDefinition` object requires the following additional name/value pairs:
+The `SensorDefinition` object contains the following name/value pairs:

 |name|required|type|unit|description|
 |----|--------------|-------|-------|-----------|